Catalyst4Change/ttg-v2/README.md

 ![screenshot of NPCs](https://github.com/Catalyst4Change/ttg-v2/blob/main/Screenshot%202023-03-04%20at%202.32.37%20AM.png)

 ### Known bugs and next steps:

+- Add mobile-firendly individual character sheet for players.
+- Select Ulitimates during character creation as a choice based on your Attributes & Skills.
+- Sync Host's account with their players so an update on one changes the other.
+[x] Save your player characters and custom NPCs to your computer and eventually to the cloud.
-- Fix the wonky styling issues in Safari.
+[x] Fix the wonky styling issues in Safari.
 Looks great in Chrome tho.
   - Turns out Safari adds a few pixels of white space around emojis that is not present in Chrome or Firefox.
 This very small differeence was causing huge problems with my UI.
-I'm in the process of removing the emojis and replacing them with PNGs.
-- Select Ulitimates during character creation as a choice based on your Attributes & Skills.
-- Add mobile-firendly individual character sheet for players.
-- Save your player characters and custom NPCs to your computer and eventually to the cloud.
-- Sync Host's account with their players so an update on one changes the other.
+Emojis were a good placeholder but eventually I replaced them with SVGS.

 In the course of building this I learned a lot about state-management and modifying values of keys in objects in objects in arrays in state.
 This app was made using HTML, SCSS, React, & JavaScript.
 I used no dependancies.